ImperialCollegeLondon/pnextract/README.md

 The compilation can be done in Linux by running './AllMake' bash script.

 The './AllMakeMinGW' bash script compiles the code for Windows machines.
-Run './AllClean' beforhand to avoid mixing the intermidiate Linux and Windows object files.
+Run './AllClean' beforhand, to avoid mixing the intermidiate Linux and Windows object files.

 ###  Dependencies
 The included voxelImage library  is the main prerequisite.